Mirena

 “I will say there are times when Mirena is needed, and it is often a better choice than surgery or full-dose hormonal birth control.”

-- Women don’t have to worry about remembering to take a pill.
+- You don’t have to worry about remembering to take a pill.

-- It lasts up to five years, according to the FDA.
+- It lasts up to eight years, according to the FDA.

 - Most insurance plans cover Mirena.